Moments Passed

 "Moments Passed" is a song by Irish singer-songwriter and musician Dermot Kennedy.
 It was released as a single on 19 September 2017.

-The song features on his compilation album, Dermot Kennedy, his debut studio album Without Fear, and EP Mike Dean Presents: Dermot Kennedy.
-The song was written by Carey Willetts, Dermot Kennedy, Micheál Quinn and Stephen Kozmeniuk.
+A Mike Dean remix was included on the EP Mike Dean Presents: Dermot Kennedy (2018).
+The song also features on his compilation album, Dermot Kennedy (2019) and his debut studio album Without Fear (2019).
+Kozmeniuk.

 Critical reception

 Niall Byrne from The Irish Times, gave the song a positive review stating, "Built on a twisted vocal sample with a clear Dublin accent, the local boy Dermot Kennedy fuses a singer-songwriter sensibility with modern production techniques to create a sound that is at once reaching and intimate.
 Kennedy is working with an international team already so it seems likely we’ll be hearing much more from him."

 Music video

 A music video to accompany the release of "Moments Passed" was first released onto YouTube on 5 December 2017.
 The music video was directed by NABIL.